imageio/imageio/docs/functions.rst

   **Parameters**

-  filename : str
+  uri : {str, bytes}
-      The location of the file on the file system. format : str
+      The resource to load the image from.
+This can be a normal filename, a file in a zipfile, an http/ftp address, a file object, or the raw bytes. format : str
       The format to use to read the file.
 By default imageio selects the appropriate for you based on the filename and its contents. expect : {imageio.EXPECT_IM, imageio.EXPECT_MIM, imageio.EXPECT_VOL}
       Used to give the reader a hint on what the user expects.
 Optional.

   Further keyword arguments are passed to the reader.
-See the docstring of the corresponding format to see what arguments are available.
+See :ref:`imageio.help<insertdocs-imageio-help>` to see what arguments are available for a particular format.

 .. insertdocs end::